SirJxz/ezgallery/README.md

 * Mobile friendly UI

 ## Setup
-Add the **index.php** file to any wanted directory and then create a subdirectory named **images**, every image file in there will simply appear in the gallery.
+Add the **index.php** file to any wanted directory and then create a subdirectory named **images**, every image file (gif,jpg and png) in there will simply appear in the gallery.

 If you wish to use a costum cover for your gallery to which you can add your own description, title or images then create a file named **ezgallery-cover.php** in the same directory as the **index.php** file.
-Then you are free to add whatever you want to your cover using ordinary html (and css) code.
+You are free to add whatever you want to your cover using ordinary html (and css) code.